gplepage/vegas/doc/source/background.rst

    :width: 80%

 These grids transform into uniformly-spaced grids in |y| space.
-Consequently |vegas| gives equal attention to every rectangle in these plots, irrespective of its size; and it concentrates on regions where the rectangles are small (and therefore numerous) --- here in the vicinity of ``x = [0.5, 0.5, 0.5, 0.5]``, where the peak is.
+Consequently a uniform, |y|-space Monte Carlo would place the same number of integrand evaluations, on average, in every rectangle of these pictures.
+(The average number is typically much less one in higher dimensions.)
+Integrand evaluations would be concentrated in regions where the rectangles are small (and therefore numerous) --- here in the vicinity of ``x = [0.5, 0.5, 0.5, 0.5]``, where the peak is.